simoncblyth/opticks/notes/issues/spurious-internal-boundary-intersects-in-high-node-count-solids.rst

-2. experiment with a new compound "CSG_BLOBUNION" that does something a bit similar to G4MultiUnion with restrictions on the topology to make finding compound enter and exit points performant
+2. experiment with a new compound "CSG_BLOBUNION" that does something a bit similar to G4MultiUnion perhaps with restrictions on the topology to make finding compound enter and exit points performant